nicm42/100-days-of-code-v2/log3.md

 **Day 38: 16th May 2021**
 I added an element if there's an error.
 Which all works ok, but the test thinks it worked even before I added it and it complains about me updating a state in the catch.
 I think I need to mock the Search component when doing App tests.
 Which is a problem for another day.

+**Day 39: 17th May 2021**
+I went on the Scrimba discord to ask about whether it was a good idea to move getData to App and there was an answer to someone else asking something similar!
+So I moved it and then played with httpstat.us to test out error messages when the API errors.
+Despite adding more tests for those, Jest coverage still says a I have a few lines not tested - even though I'm definitely testing them, in one case I'm finding it based on the text, so it's definitely covered!